This is some text inside of a div block.

 A: The key factor is what we mentioned previously: What’s legal in Colorado isn’t legal federally.
 This was reinforced by a landmark Colorado Supreme Court decision in 2015, Coats v.
 Dish Network.
 In this case, the company terminated an employee who was using medical marijuana at home during nonworking hours.
 The court upheld the company’s right to do so, concluding that employees who engage in an activity such as medical marijuana use that is permitted by state law, but unlawful under federal law, are not protected.
 While this case dealt with medical marijuana use, the court’s finding applies to recreational marijuana use as well.

 A: That decision is entirely at your discretion.
 Generally, employers in Colorado can have policies that require an injured worker to undergo a post-accident drug test under any circumstances; importantly, though, they cannot use the threat of a drug test to deter an injured worker from making a workers’ compensation claim.
 The employer must pay for the testing at a medical facility or licensed lab, and a duplicate sample from any test conducted must be preserved and made available to the worker for purposes of a second test to be conducted at the worker’s expense.
-Some employers may require a drug test following every workplace accident, but if you suspect that marijuana was a factor in the injury, it would be wise to get the testing done.
+Some employers may require a drug test following every workers’ comp-related accident, but if you suspect that marijuana was a factor in the injury, it would be wise to get the testing done.

 Q: What happens if the test shows marijuana in my employee’s system?

-Q: You mentioned that an injured worker’s benefits can be reduced if his injury is shown to result from the presence of controlled substances, including marijuana, in his system during working hours.
+Q: You mentioned that an injured worker’s benefits can be reduced if his injury is shown to result from the presence of non-prescribed controlled substances, including marijuana, in his system during working hours.
 How do you prove that marijuana use caused the injury?

 A: It’s not necessary to prove that marijuana use caused the injury.
 When an injured worker has a non-prescribed controlled substance such as marijuana in his system or a blood alcohol concentration level at or above 0.10 percent at the time of the injury, it is presumed that the injury was caused by intoxication.
-This presumption can only be overcome by clear and convincing evidence, which is very difficult to establish
+This presumption can only be overcome by clear and convincing evidence, which is very difficult to establish.

 Q: What if my employee gets injured on the job and a drug test shows THC in her system but she says that she smoked a week before the injury and was not impaired at the time she got hurt?
 Should her benefits still be reduced?

-A: There is no simple answer for that because every workers’ compensation claim depends on its particular set of facts.
+A: There is no simple answer because every workers’ compensation claim depends on its particular set of facts.
 As mentioned above, there are requirements for drug testing that must be followed, and the injured worker is entitled to her day in court to prove that she was not intoxicated.
 You should consult with your workers’ compensation insurer or attorney to determine if there are sufficient reasons to reduce benefits according to the law.

 Q: Colorado law allows medical marijuana to be used to treat chronic pain.
 Does that mean that if my employee injures his back on the job and suffers chronic pain as a result, he can use medical marijuana instead of, say, opioids to treat it?

 A: The Colorado workers’ compensation system does not provide for the use of medical marijuana as treatment for any condition, and workers’ compensation insurers are not required to pay for it.
-An injured worker could make a personal choice to medicate with marijuana at his own cost, but he would risk adverse action, including potential termination of employment and loss of workers’ compensation benefits, if doing so violates the employer’s drug policy.
+An injured worker could make a personal choice to medicate with marijuana at their own cost, but they would risk adverse action, including potential termination of employment and loss of workers’ compensation benefits, if doing so violates the employer’s drug policy.

 To sum it up: A person’s constitutional right to use marijuana does not supersede an employer’s constitutional right to maintain a drug-free work environment.
 However, for an employer’s zero-tolerance drug policy to be effective for purposes of workers’ compensation, it must be clearly communicated to employees in writing and equally enforced.
 It should expressly exclude the use of both medical and recreational marijuana and specify when drug testing will be required.